agl-c/deid2_dpsyn/README.md

 #### Marginal selection config

-Refer to eps=10.0.yaml as an example where we manually restrict the marginal selection method to be all the two way marginals.
+Refer to eps=10.0.yaml as an example where we manually restrict the marginal selection method to be using all the two way marginals, i.e., "priv_all_two_way", and you may maintain it when setting this configuration file.

 And we also write in this file the epsilon parameter corresponding to the one set in parameters.json "runs".